-Our baseline calibrations capture some of the observations discussed in Figures 1-3 for India fairly closely over a 30-year period.
-For instance, GDP per capita increases persistently, as is shown in Figure 3.
-Second, consistent with the observations in Table 1, the agriculture sector is shrinking over time: its employment share drops from 67% to 40%.
-The drop in agriculture's share of GDP is relatively larger from 56% to 30%.
-These drops are largely consistent with the asymmetry in the data in Table 1, which show that agriculture's share of GDP in the Indian data falls more rapidly than its employment share.
+Our baseline calibrations capture some of the observations discussed in Figures 1-3 for India fairly closely over a 30 year period.
+For instance, GDP per capita grows persistently, as in Figure 3.
+Second, consistent with the observations in Table 1, the agricultural sector is shrinking over time: the employment share drops from 67% to 40%, a drop of about 28%.
+The drop in agriculture's share of GDP is larger - dropping by about 45% - from 56% to 30%.
+These drops are largely consistent with the asymmetry in the data in Table 1 which show that agriculture's share of GDP in the Indian data falls more rapidly than its employment share.

-Given that the baseline model captures unbalanced growth in India qualitatively, we use the calibrated version of the model to conduct a variety of counterfactual policy experiments on (i) the sectoral allocation of public infrastructure investment between the agriculture and modern sectors, (ii) changes in sectoral tax rates and subsidies, and (iii) changes in the drag created by labor market friction to increase potential growth.
-Our first result addresses how public capital should be allocated between the agriculture and modern sectors to influence India's growth potential.
-We show that a major policy reform that increases the sectoral allocation of public capital to the agriculture sector leads to smaller effects on overall GDP when public and private capital are substitutes, rather than complements.
-When public and private capital are substitutes, an increase (decrease) in public capital is followed by a decrease (increase) in private capital, thus undoing the effects of policy change.
+Given that the baseline model captures unbalanced growth in India qualitatively, we use the calibrated version of the model to conduct a variety of counter-factual policy experiments on 1) the sectoral allocation of public infrastructure investment between the agriculture and modern sectors, 2) changes in sectoral tax rates and subsidies and 2) changes in the "drag" created by labor market frictions to increase potential growth.
+Our first result addresses how should public capital be allocated between the agricultural and the modern sector to influence India's growth potential.
+We show that a large policy reform that increases the sectoral allocation of public capital to the agriculture sector leads to smaller effects on overall GDP when public and private capital are substitutes, rather than complements.
+When public and private capital are substitutes, an increase/decrease in public capital is followed by a decrease/increase in private capital, thus undoing the effects of policy change.
 In the case of complements, a reinforcing effect takes place that magnifies the policy effects.

-Second, we show that increasing the agricultural income tax rate and using the extra tax revenue to fund increased investment in infrastructure in both sectors leads to a large and persistent increase in GDP.
-When the same experiment is conducted with an identical rise in the modern sector's tax rate, the substitutability between private and public capital induces larger shifts in labor across the sectors, which translates into a larger decline in modern sector output, which in turn, causes a larger decline in overall GDP.
+Second, we show that increasing the agricultural income tax rate and using the extra tax revenue to fund increased investment in infrastructure investment in both sectors .leads to a large and persistent increase in GDP.
+When the same experiment is conducted with a identical rise in the modern sector tax rate, the substitutability between private and public capital induces larger shifts in labor across the sectors, which translates in a larger decline in modern sector output, which, then, in turn, causes a larger decline in overall GDP.

-Third, we find that an increase in the subsidies for the agriculture goods shifts demand away from the modern sector to the agriculture sector.
-This shift drags down potential growth and decreases overall GDP.
+Third, we find that an increase in the subsidy for the agricultural good shifts demand away from the modern sector to the agricultural sector This shift drags down potential growth and decreases overall GDP.